tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 # Security Considerations

 Ticket re-use is a security and privacy concern.
-Moreover, clients must take care when pooling tickets as a means of avoiding or amortizing handshake costs.
+Moreover, clients must take care when pooling tickets as a means of avoiding or amortizing connection costs.
 If servers do not rotate session ticket encryption keys frequently, clients may be encouraged to obtain and use tickets beyond common lifetime windows of, e.g., 24 hours.
-Despite ticket lifetime hints provided by servers, clients SHOULD dispose of pooled tickets after some reasonable amount of time that mimics the session ticket encryption key rotation period.
+Despite ticket lifetime hints provided by servers, clients SHOULD dispose of cached tickets after some reasonable amount of time that mimics the session ticket encryption key rotation period.
+Specifically, as specified in Section 4.6.1 of {{!RFC8446}}, clients MUST NOT cache tickets for longer than 7 days.

 In some cases, a server may send NewSessionTicket messages immediately upon sending the server Finished message rather than waiting for the client Finished.
 If the server